j2store/userguide/cart.md

 * ***Show Tax for each cart item***

-    If **Show** is selected in this option, tax levied for each cart item will be shown separately near each item.
+    If this option is set to **Yes**, tax will be levied for each item in the cart.

 * ***Enable Shipping address fields***